 - Age of the offender – Minors may be tried through juvenile court systems.

-- Cooperation with authorities – Admitting fault and aiding investigations reflects positively at sentencing.
+- Cooperation with authorities – Admitting fault and aiding investigations can reflect positively on sentencing.

 Penalties for Minor First-Time Gun Offenses